asoong12/ITIS-3200-Couse-Project/README.md

 -----------------------------------------------------------------

-to sucsessfully tamper messages do:
+to successfully tamper messages do:

 "python server.py --skip-hmac" in a terminal
 "python attacker.py --mitm --tamper" in another terminal